|Thomas Lincoln (1778-1851)|

 FATHER AND SON RELATIONSHIP

 During Lincoln's youth, and particularly after the death of his mother, Abraham's relationship with his father changed and became increasingly strained.
-Due to his failing eyesight and likely declining health, Lincoln relied on Abraham to perform work needed to run the farm.
+Due to his failing eyesight and likely declining health, Lincoln relied on Abraham to perform the work needed to run the farm.
 He also sent Abraham to work for neighbors, generating money for Thomas.
 Michael Burlingame, in his book The Inner World of Abraham Lincoln, classified Abe's subservience, "Abraham Lincoln was like a slave to his father," he penned in a secret biography.

 Thomas was a stern disciplinarian who would cane, slap, or knock Abraham down for minor infractions and innocent mistakes, like forgetting a chore or speaking to strangers who approached the family farm before his father did.
 As Abraham got older, he eagerly awaited coming of age so that he could move away and have as little to do with his father as possible.

-Although the degree to which it impacted their relationship is not clear, there seemed to be a struggle between Abraham's yearning for knowledge and Thomas' lack of understanding about the importance of study to Abraham's life.
+Although the degree to which it impacted their relationship is not clear, there seemed to be a struggle between Abraham's yearning for knowledge and Thomas' lack of understanding about the importance of studying in Abraham's life.
 Abraham seemed particularly critical of his father's lack of education and lack of an earnest drive to see that his children received a good education.
 Historian Ronald C. White wrote that negative portraits of Thomas Lincoln come "from a son who said his father 'grew up literally without education,' the very value Abraham Lincoln would come to prize the most."
 Abraham Lincoln, in turn, appears to have been unaware of his father's early struggles, particularly how the death of his grandfather forced Thomas to become a laborer: "Abraham Lincoln never fully understood how hard his father had to struggle during his early years.
 It required an immense effort for Thomas, who earned three shillings a day for manual labor or made a little more when he did carpentry or cabinetmaking, to accumulate enough money to buy his first farm."
 Father and son also differed in their beliefs about religion; Thomas was a conventional Baptist.
 Growing up in a nonconformist household, Abe developed on his own as a free-thinker.
 Lastly, some say that Thomas favored John Johnston, his stepson, over Abraham.
 Their relationship had become strained after Abraham left his father's house and even more so after Abraham reluctantly bailed Thomas out of financial situations.
 His stepbrother, John D. Johnston, also made repeated requests for money.

-Although Abraham provided financial assistance on a few occasions and once visited Thomas during a bout of ill-health, when he was on his deathbed Abraham sent word to a stepbrother to: "Say to him that if we could meet now, it is doubtful whether it would not be more painful than pleasant; but that if it be his lot to go now, he will soon have a joyous meeting with many loved ones gone before; and where the rest of us, through the help of God, hope ere-long to join them."
+Although Abraham provided financial assistance on a few occasions and once visited Thomas during a bout of ill-health, when he was on his deathbed Abraham sent word to a stepbrother to: "Say to him that if we could meet now, it is doubtful whether it would not be more painful than pleasant; but that if it is his lot to go now, he will soon have a joyous meeting with many loved ones gone before; and where the rest of us, through the help of God, hope before long to join them."
 Abraham preferred not to attend his father's funeral and would not pay for a headstone for his father's grave.
 Aside from the strained and distant relationship between father and son, Abraham's actions may have been influenced by a "painful midlife crisis" and depression.

 During Thomas Lincoln's lifetime, he and his wife were not invited to Abraham's wedding and never met Abraham's wife or children.
 David Herbert Donald stated in his book, Lincoln that "In all his published writings, and indeed, even in reports of hundreds of stories and conversations, he had not one favorable word to say about his father."
 Abraham, did, however, name his fourth son Thomas, the choice of which, Donald said, "suggested that Abraham Lincoln's memories of his father were not all unpleasant – and perhaps hinted at guilt for not having attended his funeral."